Pocahontas Mountain Biking Trails

 Pocahontas State Park's mountain biking singletrack trails are built and maintained by volunteers and supported by funds raised through our wood-splitting program and other fundraising activities.
 They are the largest all-volunteer-maintained trail system in the region.
 Every year, our volunteers spend many hours maintaining the trails during trail-work days.
 You can help by volunteering your time, donating money to the Friends of Pocahontas' Trail Fund and by staying off the trails during wet conditions (please let the trails rest for 24 hours for each inch of rain received in a single day).

 Learn Trail Building

-Trails are not natural features - they're designed, built and maintained by skilled volunteers.
+Trails are not natural features - they're designed, built and maintained by skilled volunteers and trail staff.
 You can learn how to build great sustainable trails by volunteering for our trail work days and signing up for trail classes when offered.

 Important Safety Tips